How to Use Slow Shutter Speed With a Flash to Freeze Motion in a Photo

 The other thing to understand is the difference between a first curtain flash sync and a second curtain or slow sync flash.

-First curtain sync is the default for most cameras and flashes, and it works something like this.
-When you take a photo with a shutter speed of 3 seconds, the camera and the flash work to sync the firing of the flash with the opening of your shutter.
+First curtain sync is the default mode for most cameras and flashes, and it works something like this.
+When you take a photo with a shutter speed of 3 seconds, the camera and the flash work together to sync the firing of the flash with the opening of your shutter.
 Once the shutter is fully open, the flash fires.
 The amount of time that the flash is producing light is about 1/10000th of a second.
 After that, the shutter just sits open, collecting ambient light for the rest of the 2.99 seconds, until the shutter closes.

 3 Ways to Freeze an Image With Flash

-So with those two tools in our belt, let’s see how we can use them to get creative and make some really awesome photos.
+So with those two tools in our belt, let’s see how we can use them to get and make some really awesome photos.

 There are three ways that I generally use a slow shutter and flash together.